luyadev/luya.io/docs/guide/app/openapi.md

 ## OpenAPI Client

-In order to consum the OpenAPI trough OpenAPI Client you have to turn off `luya\admin\Module::$jsonCruft` behavior in the `luya\Config` for the Admin Module:
+In order to consum the OpenAPI trough OpenAPI Client you have to turn off <class name="luya\admin\Module" prop="jsonCruft" /> behavior in the <class name="luya\Config" /> for the Admin Module:

 ```php
  'admin' => [